rui-r-duan/blog/_posts/2017-11-28-total-order.markdown

 ## Analysis

 Actually, however small EPSILON is, we can always find a counterexample to break the code in which the numbers are close enough.
-For most cases, you can use `Double.MIN_VALUE` which is the smallest positive nonzero value of type double, as EPSILON, it is the same as .NET `Double.Epsilon`.
+For most cases, you can use `Double.MIN_VALUE` which is the smallest positive nonzero value of type double, as EPSILON, it is conceptually the same as .NET `Double.Epsilon`.
 However, .NET document gives us this warning:

 <pre>Double.Epsilon is sometimes used as an absolute measure of the distance
 between two Double values when testing for equality.
 However, Double.Epsilon